 Doyle APC’s class action attorneys filed the first class action lawsuit against Intel Corporation for the design defect found in all of Intel’s x86-64x CPUs which expose the computer or server utilizing the Intel CPU to massive security vulnerabilities.

 The Intel CPU class action lawsuits were transferred to the District of Oregon and assigned to the Honorable Michael H. Simon for consolidated pretrial proceedings.
 The consolidated lawsuit is titled “In Re: Intel Corp.
 CPU Marketing, Sales Practices, and Products Liability Litigation”.
 Judge Simon appointed the law firms of Seeger Weiss LLP and Levi & Korsinsky LLP to lead the consolidated litigation.
 Two very capable firms.

 The Alleged Defect and Security Vulnerabilities

 The “speculative execution” security flaw exists in all of Intel’s x86-64 CPUs which were first introduced in 2004 and are still in use in the majority of today’s modern-day processors.
 The x86-64x CPU is utilized in the majority of all desktop, laptop computers, and servers in the United States.
-These Intel CPUs also run most of the large, cloud based servers in operation today such as those from Google, Microsoft and Amazon.
+These Intel CPUs also run most of the large, cloud-based servers in operation today such as those from Google, Microsoft, and Amazon.
 Intel processors also run countless government computers and servers which hold extremely confidential information.
-Essentially any device in operation today with an Intel chip, 2004 or newer, contain the design defect.
+Essentially any device in operation today with an Intel chip, 2004 or newer, contains the design defect.